MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 The state starts empty and is updated whenever a scanned input row matches a step.
 If a condition or assignment checks for a value in an empty step, the default value for the column is returned.
 The default value is `null` or an empty string, unless a different default value was declared.

-The state starts empty and is updated whenever a scanned row from the input matches a step.
-If a condition or an assignment checks for a value in an empty step, the default value for the column is returned (`null` or empty string unless a different default value was declared).
+### Perform the scan / Scan step-by-step...
+Show the state updates as we scan...

+In this section, we'll walkthrough the input rows one at a time and show how the state is updated as we do so.

+#### Row 1

 |Ts|Event|
 |---|---|
 |0m|"A"|

-The first scanned row doesn't match `s3` because it's empty and the prior step (`s2`) is empty - a match can only happen if the corresponding or prior step isn't empty.
-The first row also doesn't match the first step (`s1`) because it doesn't satisfy the condition of `Event == "Start"`.
+Remember, each record from the input is evaluated against all of scan’s steps, starting from last to first.
+The first row doesn't match `s3` or `s2` because they're both empty.
+A match can only happen if the corresponding or prior step isn't empty.
+The first row also doesn't match `s1` because it doesn't satisfy the condition of `Event == "Start"`.
 Since the first row didn't match any step, it's discarded without affecting the state or the output.

+#### Row 2

 |Ts|Event|
 |---|---|
 |1m|"Start"|

-The second row matches the first step, it initializes a new sequence and adds the row and the initialized `m_id` to the output, this is how the state looks like afterwards:
+Again, the second row doesn't match `s3` or `s2` because they're both empty.
+However, the second row does match the first step.
+This match initializes a new sequence and adds the row and the initialized `m_id` to the output.

+**State after scan of Row 2**

 ||m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|